 - Navigate to your backup.
 In this case the backup we will be restoring is in Amazon S3 > backups > weekly > 2017-06-11

 - Click the checkbox next to the backup you wish to download

 - Click the Download button, and save the backup to your local computer

 Restore Home Directory Files via cPanel

 If you only need to restore your files and not your databases, you won’t need root level access.
 You can restore the files from your backup right from your cPanel account.
 We have an article here about how to restore the files in your cPanel user’s home directory.

 Note that you will need root access in order to use these directions.

 - Login to WHM as root

-- Below that in the File to restore with area click on the Choose File button.
-Then select the file you saved to your computer
+- Below that, under Upload File, click on the Choose File button and select the file you saved to your computer

-- If the user already exists, you will need to select the option for Overwrite the existing user
+- If the user already exists, you will need to select the option to Overwrite if the cPanel user already exists

 Congratulations!
 You now know how to restore a backup from your Amazon S3!